gonzalo-plaza/complete-intro-to-react/pizza/README.md

 ## 🎨 Styles

-Styles are served from the backend at `/public/style.css`.
-During the build, Vite will show an informational warning about this file, but this is expected behavior since the CSS is resolved at runtime from the server.
+Styles are located in `public/style.css` and served by the frontend application.
+The CSS is bundled and served as a static asset.

 ## 🔌 API